 You know that you need an author bio for your book cover and online retail sales pages, but did you realize that you need one in your author press kit, too?

-Your author bio is an important book press kit element because it is pretty much the only tool you have to make the case that you are the best person to write this book and to write it well.
-It’s the media relations tool that tells reporters, producers, bloggers and other media gatekeepers that your personal history gives you the perfect credentials for this novel or that your professional background provides the knowledge depth needed for your nonfiction topic.
+Your author bio is an important online press room element because it’s the only tool you have to make the case that you are the best person to write this book and to write it well.

-You get the point.
-Unless this is relevant to his book – if, for example, the book is about men’s hairstyles – not much of this tells us why he’s the right author for this story.
+Unless these details are relevant to his book – if, for example, the book is set in St. Louis or about parochial education or men’s hairstyles – not much of this tells us why he’s the right author for this story.

-So what should you include?
-Any information that demonstrates your credentials to write this book.
-For nonfiction authors, this could include relevant:
+What should you include?
+Present any information that demonstrates your credentials to write this book.
+For nonfiction authors, that’s usually:

 - Work experience

 - Information that explains how you came to write this story – perhaps where or how you grew up, or your work experience

 - Previously published works, including short stories and anthologies